Corporate Culture Change: Cornerstone of Engagement

 There are three common misunderstandings we have observed in efforts to drive culture change and employee engagement.
 They are about the role of trust in today’s workplaces:

 1) Relationships are seen as “soft.”
 We don’t have a resource problem on our workplaces.
 We have a relationship problem.
 Employees are disengaged and untrusting because they’re not connected to each other – and their leaders – through the strength relationships create.
 If that sounds airy-fairy, think about this in your own life.
 You’re far more committed to following through with a boss or client you like and trust.
-You’re much more likely to make a change you are personally motivated by, and when you”re willingly accountable to someone you like and trust (think of your personal trainer).
+You’re much more likely to make a change you are personally motivated by, and when you’re willingly accountable to someone you like and trust (think of your personal trainer).
 If you need to be convinced about the link between trust, engagement, and the bottom line, you probably shouldn’t be leading a P&L statement!

-2) Trust in leaders is automatic, and they ought to be blindly trusted to make decisions and communicate on a “need to know” basis … while employees should remain grateful and “live with it.”
-Trust in leaders is not automatic anymore; unfortunately it’s the reverse: People mistrust leaders until they’ve proven otherwise.
+2) Trust in leaders is automatic, and they ought to be blindly trusted to make decisions and communicate on a “need to know” basis… while employees should remain grateful and “live with it.”
+Trust in leaders is not automatic anymore; unfortunately, it’s the reverse: People mistrust leaders until they’ve proven otherwise.
 Trust must be given for it to be received – and leaders must lead that effort.
 You will not generate a high-trust workplace unless you show you trust others you trust them through your actions.
 The opposite is also true: You cannot expect to make secretive decisions that impact people’s daily lives and livelihood, announce them via email – and generate trust.
-The cost for this common mindset is extremely high, and growing worse by the day.
-Given the truth about change and polarity and the level of change organizations are facing, a continued steady diet of force-fed change is like junk food to our organization’s cultural health.
+The cost of this common mindset is extremely high, and growing worse by the day.
+Given the truth about change and polarity and the level of change, organizations are facing, a continued steady diet of force-fed change is like junk food to our organization’s cultural health.
 Trust is at an all-time low and it’s significantly impacting workplace engagement and productivity.

 3) “If I trust my people, it means I’m letting the animals run the zoo.”
 Trust is maintained by mutual personal responsibility.
 In the face of massive gaps in effective communication, trust is considered a contractual agreement rather than a relationship agreement – and is too often left to lawyers and judges to figure out.
 Trust between two human beings and the dialogue that fosters tolerance, understanding, and true problem-solving is rare.
 Given that trust is the life-source of any organization, this is an alarming trend in our view.
 For example, in a company culture, an agreement to “Treat each other with respect” (a common value) needs conversation that creates common meaning and widespread buy-in.
 Rarely does that dialogue happen beyond a poster on a wall.
 The topic “how we treat each other when things don’t go as agreed or planned” is considered soft and fluffy.
 And yet, trust is fostered primarily through what happens when the going gets rough – not when everything is groovy.